 Trout’s victory over Miguel Cotto has not only showed the world what Trout’s longtime fans have already known; it is opening the world’s eyes to see that Trout could be the pioneer of a new generation of boxing.

 It’s not just his enormous success inside the ring; it’s his personable demeanor and timeless fashion sense outside of the ring that make Austin “No Doubt” Trout’s name resound in the minds of many.
 He uses his quick wit and sharp sense of humor to quip with his teammates.
 He’s warned elementary school children about the dangers of bullying.
 He’s supported countless charities in his community.
 And he’s just that guy who will stay until every fan gets an autograph or the picture they want.

-And as he calls on his next opponent – WBC Welterweight Champion Floyd “Money” Mayweather is on his short list of hopeful contenders – there will be no doubt in anyone’s mind that this fighter is here to stay.
+And as he calls on his next opponent – WBA Interim Title Holder Erislandy Lara December 7 at the Barclays Center in Brooklyn, New York – there will be no doubt in anyone’s mind that this fighter is here to stay.